Back to school registration

 - Twelfth graders through age 18 may attend through the summer immediately following their high school graduation.

 Membership fees and orientation

-- Annual membership is a non-refundable $25 with a $75 maximum per family with three or more siblings.
+- Annual registration is a non-refundable $25 with a $75 maximum per family with three or more siblings who attend the Club.
 Family is defined as immediate family, not extended relatives.

 - Membership is open to any child, ages 6-18, regardless race, socio-economic status, sexual orientation, religion or creed.

 - Donations above the membership amount are much appreciated.
 It costs the Club more than $1,000 annually for each member.
 Club funding comes from a combination of individual and business donations, as well as private and public grants.